 For more information and to download the logo in a digital format, visit the Logos Page.

-All brochures, flyers, posters and other printed materials produced by faculty/staff/student groups that will be posted/distributed around campus/centers or to the public must be submitted to the Communications Department for approval prior to distribution.
+All brochures, flyers, posters and other printed materials produced by faculty/staff/student groups that will be posted/distributed around the Poplar Bluff campus, external locations, or to the public must be submitted to the Communications Department for approval prior to distribution.
 Check out the Flyer/Poster Guidelines which include tips on creating print material as well as a few examples.

 - Flyer/Poster Guidelines (PDF)